ionic-team/ionic-docs/src/pages/appflow/deploy/channels.md

 Click this to set the Build as active for a Channel.

-Once a Build is set as active for a Channel any native binaries that have been set up with Ionic Deploy for this Channel will receive the new update next time they check in.
+Once a Build is set as active for a Channel any native binaries that have been set up with Ionic Live Update for this Channel will receive the new update next time they check in.

 ## Automating Deployment from a Git Branch